 Can you imagine if Universal had built Wizarding World of Harry Potter with only Durmstrang Institute instead of Hogwarts and some generic tavern or candy shop that’s “just like” The Three Broomsticks or Honeyduke’s?
 On the flip side, you have Cars Land, a place that is impressive even to those of us who rank the Cars franchise last among Pixar movies, because the place so fully immerses you in exactly what you’ve seen on the screen.

 If it’s true that Black Spire Outpost was hatched so Disney can save the real Star Wars locations for a future all-Star Wars park, that’s a specious excuse.
 If they can write a story to support some made-up place like Black Spire Outpost, they can write a story to explain why Tatooine is at Disneyland and not inside this hypothetical all-Star Wars park.
 Plus, if we’ve learned anything about Disney’s current good-enough mentality of theme park operations, they will probably NEVER build a standalone park because the popularity of Galaxy’s Edge will be sufficient.

 Patrick and I are pretty well aligned on our opinions, but his disappointment is palpable — Star Wars has been woven into the very fabric of his being since birth.
 And because of this, he seems to be wracked by guilt that this $1 billion feat has left him with such negative feelings.
-Maybe in a few years, when we’re able to get back into Galaxy’s Edge without camping out in the esplanade overnight, we’ll be able to experience it enough times that we stop remembering what we hoped it would be and settle for Disney’s “good enough.”
+Maybe eventually we’ll be able to experience it enough times that we stop remembering what we hoped it would be and settle for Disney’s “good enough.”